Thursday, August 27, 2015

-THE ARTERY THAT WAS JUST DESCRIBED LEADS TO A NETWORK AROUND THREE VOIDS TO ASSEMBLE TROOPS, HORSES AND CANNONS
+THE ARTERY LEADS TO A NETWORK THAT LINKS THREE VOIDS, LARGE ENOUGH TO RALLY TROOPS, HORSES AND CANNONS

 (AMONG THE FIRST TRANSFORMATIONS, IN 1852-1853)

-They are place Saint-Michel and the voids in front of Notre-Dame et City Hall:
+They are place Saint-Michel and the spaces in front of Notre-Dame Cathedral and City Hall:

 Adapted from a Google map